Social Security Benefits

 What you may not know about our Social Security Administration, and how it can affect your Social Security Benefits and financial future.

-As a Financial Advisor with a Certified Financial Planner® Professional designation who has conducted over 5000 financial planning meetings during the past decade, the topic of "My Social Security", and if it will "be there" for my clients retirement, has come up numerous times.
+As a Financial Advisor with a Certified Financial Planner® Professional designation who has conducted over 5000 financial planning meetings during the past decade, the topic of "My Social Security", and whether it will "be there" for my client's retirement, has come up numerous times.
 This is certainly a valid concern and is becoming more relevant every year as the population of our country continues to age.

 In order to have a better understanding of what Social Security is I first want to tell you where & how it originated.